-The 25th Annual Fade In Awards, bringing you nine specifically tailored contests.
+The 26th Annual Fade In Awards, bringing you nine specifically tailored contests.
 Submit a script, web series or short to the Fade In Awards Thriller Contest.
-Twenty-four years experience jump-starting the careers of aspiring screenwriters and filmmakers, by first mentoring then introducing them to some of the most important industry contacts of their lives.
-Fade In Award winners have gone on to sign with major Hollywood talent agencies ICM, UTA, CAA, WME; write/direct top feature films and television shows (e.g., The Blacklist, The Marksman (2020), Cold Pursuit (2019), Blades of Glory, Adam, Office Christmas Party, Preston Tylk, Clay Pigeons) and; win Academy Awards (Culture).
+Twenty-five years experience jump-starting the careers of aspiring screenwriters and filmmakers, by first mentoring then introducing them to some of the most important industry contacts of their lives.
+Fade In Award winners have gone on to sign with major Hollywood talent agencies ICM, UTA, CAA, WME; write/direct top feature films and television shows (e.g., The Blacklist, The Marksman (2020), Cold Pursuit (2019), Blades of Glory, Adam, Your Honor (2021), Office Christmas Party, Preston Tylk, Clay Pigeons) and; win Academy Awards (Culture).

 NBC's The Blacklist Executive Producer/Creator Jon Bokenkamp calls his decision to enter the Fade In Awards, “The most important moment in my career.”
 “When CBS Studios producer Todd Nelson encouraged me to submit, my inclination was to say, ‘No.’ I remember thinking there was no way I could afford it.
 But my script Preston Tylk won and got me an [CAA] agent.
 It was huge for me.”
 Bokenkamp went on to work with Angelina Jolie and Halle Berry on Taking Lives and Perfect Stranger, respectively.